akhos09/personalrepoakhos09/README.md

 # Class Activities Repository

-Welcome to my Class Activities repository!
+Welcome to my Class Activities repository.
 This repository is a collection of scripts and projects that I have developed as part of my learning experience.
 Here, you'll find various scripts, coding exercises, and other materials that showcase my progress and understanding of programming concepts.

 ## Table of Contents